superkabuki/threefive_is_scte35/README.md

 *   __Encodes SCTE-35__ to `MPEGTS`✔ `Base64`✔ `Bytes`✔ `Hex`✔ `Integers`✔ `JSON`✔ `XML`✔ `XML+Binary`✔
 ___
-## Breaking News:How to make python3 run threefive almost as fast as pypy3.
+## Breaking News: How to make python3 run threefive almost as fast as pypy3.
 * This parses SCTE-35 from an MPEGTS stream using a multiprocessing pool and multiple threefive.Stream instances.
 *  Works great with python3.11 and 3.14, kind of sucks using pypy3
 *  __pypy3 is still faster using a single process than python3 using multiprocess__